ZipCPU/wb2axip/README.md

   *This core has been formally verified.*

+- [APBXCLK](rtl/apxclk.v) can be used to cross clock domains on an APB bus.
+  Unlike other solutions in this repository, this implementation is not pipelined--simply because the APB bus specification will not let it be so.

+  *This core has been formally verified.*

 - [AXIVFIFO](rtl/axivfifo.v) implements a virtual FIFO.
 A virtual FIFO is basically a memory backed FIFO.
 Hence, after data gets written to this core it is then burst across an AXI bus to the whatever memory device is